johnsiilver/boutique/docs/README.md

 A few example middleware applications:

 * Log all State changes for debug purposes
-* Write certain data changes to storage
+* Write certain data changes to long term storage
 * Authorize/Deny changes
 * Update certain fields in conjunction with the update type
 * Provide cleanup mechanisms for certain fields